gaurav1780/comp125_s2_2018/_episodes/08-Lists.md

 - "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."

 navigation:
-- id: Why, oh why?
+- id: "Why, oh why?"
-- id: The List Interface (adapted from official Java Tutorials)
+- id: "The List Interface (adapted from official Java Tutorials)"
-- id: Difference between ArrayList and LinkedList
+- id: "Difference between ArrayList and LinkedList"
-- id: Custom Implementation of the essence of ArrayList class
+- id: "Custom Implementation of the essence of ArrayList class"
-- id: Iterators
+- id: "Iterators"
 ---

 Why, oh why?